 It seems like there’s a setting product for everything — whether it’s to quickly dry our nail polish, perfect our eyebrows or lock-in our makeup.
-And while the product options for setting our look are very straightforward when it comes to nails and brows, when we’re talking about makeup it’s just not as easy.
+And while the product options for setting our look are very straightforward when it comes to nails and brows, when we’re talking about the rest of our makeup it’s just not as easy.
 How do we choose between different setting powders and setting sprays, and is there even a difference between the two?
-We reached out to makeup expert Garbriel Almodovar and beauty influencer Nikki Apostolou to find out.
+We reached out to NYC-based makeup expert Gabriel Almodovar and beauty influencer Nikki Apostolou to find out.

 How to Use Setting Powder and Setting Spray